AntonEvmenenko/CLN-SimpleFOC/README.md

 ## Safety information

 Please be attentive when interacting with the CLN.
 It is a good idea to occasionally check the temperature of the DRV8844 (even with your finger) to make sure it is not overheating.
 In addition, for the first tests, it is a very good idea to use a laboratory power supply that can limit the current.
 1 ampere should be quite enough to start with.
-If tested irresponsibly, WHITE SMOKE MAY ESCAPE 🤣
+If tested irresponsibly, **WHITE SMOKE MAY ESCAPE** 🤣

 ## How to use

 1. You need the CLN V2.0 driver mounted on a motor.
 Ideally, you should connect it to your computer via the [SWD over USB Type-C](https://hackaday.io/project/192857-swd-over-usb-type-c-new-way-of-programming-boards) adapter.
 If you don't have it, you can probably use the standard ST-Link V2 to do the job too, but it's a little more complicated
 1. Download the project and open it in [PlatformIO](https://platformio.org/)
-1. Open the [src/config.h](https://github.com/AntonEvmenenko/CLN-SimpleFOC/blob/main/src/config.h) and make sure that `POWER_SUPPLY_VOLTAGE` corresponds to your power supply voltage.
-Also, make sure that all the motor parameters listed in the `Motor` section correspond to your motor
+1. Open the [src/config.h](https://github.com/AntonEvmenenko/CLN-SimpleFOC/blob/main/src/config.h) and **make sure that `POWER_SUPPLY_VOLTAGE` corresponds to your power supply voltage**.
+Also, **make sure that all the motor parameters listed in the `Motor` section correspond to your motor**
 1. Use PlatformIO to build and upload the project
 1. On first power-up, the motor performs a self-calibration and stores the parameters in the MCU’s “EEPROM” (actually the last page of FLASH).
 On subsequent startups, calibration is skipped.
 To force calibration, hold down SW1 while powering on the CLN.
 The shaft must be free to rotate during calibration
 1. By default the motor works in position control mode.
 You could easily change that by changing the first lines of the `initMotorParameters()` function